jbock-java/jbock/README.md

 ### Caveats

 jBock doesn't handle any argument conversions.
 Only arguments of type `String` and `boolean` may be declared.
-A good way to do conversion, such as `Integer.parseInt`, would be inside your annotated constructor.
+A good place for conversion, such as `Integer.parseInt`, would be inside your annotated constructor.